Arbitration Committee (Wikimedia): History

-In November 2002, Swedish Wikipedia's Tinget became the first instance akin to a prototype arbitration committee on any Wikipedia language version.
+In November 2002, Swedish Wikipedia's Tinget, founded by Dan Koehl, became the first instance akin to a prototype arbitration committee on any Wikipedia language version.

 In October 2003, as part of an etiquette discussion on Wikipedia, Alex T. Roshuk, then legal adviser to the Wikimedia Foundation, drafted a 1,300-word outline of mediation and arbitration.
 This outline evolved into the twin Mediation Committee (MedCom) and Arbitration Committee, formally announced by Jimmy Wales on December 4, 2003.
 Over time, the concept of an "Arbitration Committee" was adopted by other communities within the Wikimedia Foundation's hosted projects.

 When founded, the Committee consisted of 12 arbitrators divided into three groups of four members each.

 In 2004, an Arbitration Committee was founded on the French Wikipedia, and in 2007, on the German, Polish, Finnish and Dutch Wikipedias.
-In 2023 Arbitration Committees were used on eleven Wikipedia versions and the English Wikinews.
+In 2023, arbitration committees were active on eleven Wikipedia versions as well as the English Wikinews.

-On English Wikipedia
+On the English Wikipedia

 The Arbitration Committee does not seek to resolve every type of dispute on Wikipedia.
 A statistical study published in the Emory Law Journal in 2010 indicated that the committee has generally adhered to the principles of ignoring the content of user disputes and focusing on user conduct.
 The same study also found that despite every case being assessed on its own merits, a correlation emerged between the types of conduct found to have occurred and the remedies and decisions imposed by the committee.

-In 2007, an arbitrator using the username Essjay resigned from the committee after it was found he had made false claims about his academic qualifications and professional experiences in an interview with The New Yorker.
+In 2007, an arbitrator using the username "Essjay" resigned from the committee after it was found he had made false claims about his academic qualifications and professional experiences in an interview with The New Yorker.
 Also in 2007, the committee banned Massachusetts Institute of Technology professor Carl Hewitt from editing the online encyclopedia for "disruptive" behavior of manipulating articles to align with his own research.

 In 2008, the committee decided upon a set of rules of conduct for editors when editing articles related to the Israeli–Palestinian conflict.
 Editors are required to have made over 500 edits for at least 30 days to edit articles related to the conflict, can only make one revert per day across the entire field, and can be banned from editing related articles.
 The ruling was reaffirmed and expanded in 2009 and 2015.

 In May 2009, an arbitrator who edited under the username Sam Blacketer resigned from the committee after it became known he had concealed his past editing when obtaining the role.